adebola-alaba/Sales-Analysis-With-Pyspark-/README.md

 - **Profit**: This was determined by subtracting Total Product Cost from Sales Amount.

 # Techniques Used
 Pyspark was employed for the data preprocessing and visualisation stages.
-At certain points, the Pyspark DataFrame was converted into a pandas DataFrame in order to utilize seaborn and matplotlib for plotting.
+At certain points, the Pyspark DataFrame was converted into a pandas DataFrame in order to utilise seaborn and matplotlib for plotting.

 # Classification
 Logistic regression was applied for classification, using Yearly Income Level as the feature.
 Logistic regression is efficient for training, simpler to use, and easier to interpret.
 It does not assume any specific distribution of classes in the feature space and is effective for predicting discrete outcomes.